April Solar Eclipse 2023: When Is It And How Will It Affect Your Zodiac?

 Eclipses are significant events that can powerfully impact our lives and the world around us.
 In astronomy, an eclipse is the obscuring of a celestial body by another.
 An eclipse occurs when three celestial objects become aligned.
 For a person on Earth, the Sun is eclipsed when the moon’s shadow falls on Earth.
 In other words, the light of the Sun is blocked by the Moon.
 The first solar eclipse of 2023 will take place on 20 April.
 It will occur in the zodiac sign of Aries.

-The 2023 solar eclipse will start at 7:04 am and end at 12:29 pm.
-The solar eclipse will not be directly visible in India, but some parts of southeast Asia and Australia will witness it.
+The 2023 solar eclipse will start at 8:34 am, end at 1:59 pm and will be visible in some parts of southeast Asia and Australia.
 The hybrid eclipse will be a combination of an annular eclipse and a total solar eclipse.
 After this solar eclipse, one more annular solar eclipse is slated to occur this year on 14 October, alternating with two lunar eclipses on 5 May and 28 October.
-Solar eclipses occur on a new moon, whereas lunar ones on a full moon.
+Solar eclipses occur on new moon, whereas lunar ones occur on a full moon.
 Astronomically the eclipse will last for five hours and twenty-four minutes.

 Some do’s and don’ts to be observed during the solar eclipse 2023